Last Updated on

 On Sunday, I went hiking with Alan and some friends.
 This was our view from the hilltop onto the ocean (ironically, it’s in the summertime when it’s all fogged in; the California coast is prettiest at this time of year):

 We went to a local vegan cafe after our hike.
 I ordered a tempeh taco served on a corn tortilla and topped with this huge amount of lettuce, a creamy Vegenaise-based dressing, veggies, and avocado (with some salsa on the side):

 Dessert included two Fuyu persimmons (the type you eat firm like an apple) and a Pumpkin Pie-flavored Larabar (I’m reviewing flavors for the company and planning a super fun giveaway.
 What can I say, it’s a tough job, but somebody has to do it?):

 We’ve been having such beautiful fall weather in California so we decided to go kayaking after lunch.
 It was my first time, but I’ve really been trying to push myself out of my comfort zone lately and force myself to make more time for fun.
 Once I got over the fear of tipping over, being out on the water was a blast.
 Thank goodness Alan was in the back to help paddle; it was a lot more work than I anticipated:

 After all that exercise, I was pretty hungry by dinnertime.
 I made my Mock Tuna Salad and served it over a bed of lettuce with some extra celery and chopped bell pepper:

-With such a strong appetite, I made another healthy dessert using sliced apples, cinnamon, pumpkin pie spice, unsweetened soy milk, vanilla extract, and oats:
+With such a strong appetite, I made another healthy dessert using sliced apples, cinnamon, pumpkin pie spice, unsweetened almond milk, vanilla extract, and oats:

 I kind of liked the apples firm, as opposed to how they totally fall apart when I make my Slow-Cooker Applesauce.